jedrw/svenomatic/README.md

 ## Svenomatic

-Introducing Svenomatic, a cutting edge Sven automation system.
-For all your Svenning needs!
+Introducing Svenomatic, a cutting edge Sven automation system... for all your Svenning needs!

+n.b. myrobovac is named Sven.